 Fig. 1: The Syslog Monitoring window

-If there are many devices sending Syslog messages on your network, you can configure a trap filter which will allow you to filter our unnecessary and unimportant messages.
+If there are many devices sending Syslog messages on your network, you can configure a filter that will allow you to filter our unnecessary and unimportant messages.
 To configure a filter, select the Receive records satisfying at least one condition option and click Add.

 Fig. 2: The Syslog filter parameters window

-For example, to receive Syslog records from only one host you can select the Sender's IP address option and define the host's IP address.
-If you select the Text option the program will search the entered text in each received message and alert you only when the text is contained in the message.
+For example, to receive Syslog records from only one host you can enable the Sender's IP address option and specify the host's IP address.
+If you select the Text option, the program will search the entered text in each received message and alert you only when the specified text is found in the message.

-To configure notifications for Syslog records received, click the Configure alerts... button (See Fig. 1).
+To configure notifications for the Syslog records received, click the Configure alerts... button (See Fig. 1).

 Fig. 3: The Alert settings window

-The notification methods are the same as when you are adding and configuring monitoring checks.
+The notification methods are the same as when you add and configure monitoring checks.